DETAILED ACTION

 the control portion is configured to control the second moving portion based on a detection result of the second detecting portion,

-wherein the first detecting portion and the second detecting portion are disposed so as to detect the one side edge of both side edges of the sheet to be conveyed and so as not to detect the other side edge of both side edges of the sheet to be conveyed.
+wherein the first detecting portion and the second detecting portion are disposed so as to detect the one side edge of both side edges of the sheet to be conveyed and so as not to detect the other side edge of both side edges of the sheet to be conveyed,

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the apparatus of Yasumoto as modified such that at least the first detecting portion is situated on a side of the sheet path so as to only detect one side edge of the sheet as taught by Shiokawa so as to minimize the size of the first detecting portion in comparison with a scenario in which the first detecting portion possibly spans the width of the sheet or more.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the apparatus of Yasumoto as modified such that at least the first detecting portion is situated on a rear side of the sheet path so as to only detect one side edge of the sheet as taught by Shiokawa so as to minimize the size of the first detecting portion in comparison with a scenario in which the first detecting portion possibly spans the width of the sheet or more.

-wherein the first detecting portion and the second detecting portion are disposed so as to detect the one side edge of both side edges of the sheet to be conveyed and so as not to detect the other side edge of both side edges of the sheet to be conveyed (one of the plurality of second detecting portions SE21-SE22 of Kawakami is on the same side of the sheet as the first detecting portion, and only detects the same side edge of the sheet as the first detecting portion – this one of the plurality of second detecting portions of Kawakami reads on the claimed second detecting portion, resulting in the modified Yasumoto teaching this section of the claim).
+Yasumoto as modified teaches wherein the first detecting portion and the second detecting portion are disposed so as to detect the one side edge of both side edges of the sheet to be conveyed and so as not to detect the other side edge of both side edges of the sheet to be conveyed,

 As to claim 16, Yasumoto teaches wherein the first conveying roller pair 6 is a first reversing roller pair 6 configured to reverse the sheet by rotating in a first direction while nipping the sheet on which the image is formed on the first surface by the image forming portion and then by rotating in a second direction opposite to the first direction (¶31).